 (a) [Candidates who have failed the practical skills examination must complete a refresher or original certification course for the level of certification sought prior to being admitted to another practical skills examination at the same level of certification] Candidates who have failed the practical skills evaluation after three attempts must complete remediation through the initial course sponsor, as approved by the department, prior to being admitted to another practical skills evaluation at the same level of certification.
-Such candidates may be admitted once to a practical skills examination at a lower level of certification within one year after [the last attempt at the level of certification originally sought] the end of the course date.
+Such candidates may be admitted once to a practical skills examination at a lower level of certification within one year after the last attempt at the level of certification originally sought.

-(b) Candidates who have failed the [written] cognitive certification examination after [two attempts must complete a refresher or original certification course for the level of certification sought prior to being admitted to another [written] cognitive certification exam at the same level of certification.] three attempts must complete remedial training, as approved by the department, prior to being admitted to another cognitive certification examination at the same level of certification.
-After remedial training, the student is allowed three additional attempts to pass the cognitive certification examination.
-After six total attempts to pass the cognitive certification examination, the candidate will be required to complete a full original course again.
-Such candidates may be admitted once to a [written] cognitive certification examination at a lower level of certification within one year after [the last attempt at the level of certification originally sought] the end of the course date.
+(b) Candidates who have failed the written certification examination after [two attempts must complete a refresher or original certification course for the level of certification sought prior to being admitted to another written certification exam at the same level of certification.] three attempts must complete remedial training, as approved by the department, prior to being admitted to another written certification examination at the same level of certification.
+After remedial training, the student is allowed three additional attempts to pass the written certification examination.
+After six total attempts to pass the written certification examination, the candidate will be required to complete a full original course again.
+Such candidates may be admitted once to a written certification examination at a lower level of certification within one year after the last attempt at the level of certification initially sought.